citusdata/citus_docs/ref-arch/real-time-analytics.rst

 As discussed above, there's a 1-to-1 correspondence between http_request shards and ``http_request_1min`` shards.
 This function accepts the name of the ``http_request`` shard to read from and the name of the ``http_request_1min`` shard to write to.
-It can't figure it out itself because that kind of metadata is kept on the master, not the workers.
+The worker can't fiture out which shards to use by itself, because that kind of metadata is kept on the master, not the workers.

 It also uses a local table, to keep track of how much of the raw data has already been
 aggregated: